Observing World Environment Day

 Every year, 5 June is celebrated by millions internationally as World Environment Day (WED).
 Established in 1972 by the United Nations, WED is one of the principal vehicles through which the UN stimulates worldwide awareness for the environment and encourages positive action.

-The presentation was delivered at all BAPS Charities centres throughout the UK over the week from 31 May to 6 June 2014.
-It comprised a series of eye-opening facts about food wastage and practical tips on safely cutting back.
+The presentation was delivered at all BAPS Charities centres throughout the UK over the week from 5 to 11 June 2015.
+It comprised a series of inspirational tips and eye-opening facts about safely reducing consumption.

-To help reduce wastage and lessen the burden on global resources, people were encouraged to make a number of small but important lifestyle changes.
-These included:
+To ‘Consume With Care’, the presentation reiterated seven suggestions from the United Nations Environment Programme (UNEP) to help reduce waste and lessen the burden on global resources.
+People were encouraged to make a number of small but important lifestyle changes, such as:

 Disclaimer: BAPS Charities is not responsible for the content of external internet sites.